Find information specific to you and your role as an employer of apprentices and trainees on our Business Queensland website.

-I have an employee who would benefit from becoming an apprentice or trainee.
+My existing employee wants to become an apprentice or trainee.
 Are they eligible?

-However, dependent on how long they have worked for you, they may be considered an 'existing worker' (PDF, 330 KB) which may affect any funding for training.
-You can discuss this with the training organisation who will train your apprentice or trainee.
+Note: Dependent on how long they have worked for you, they may be considered an 'existing worker' (PDF, 330 KB) which may affect funding for training.
+Discuss this with the training organisation.

 Is there a probationary period for apprenticeships and traineeships?

-Each apprenticeship and traineeship has a set probationary period which provides an opportunity for you and your apprentice or trainee to work together and decide whether to continue with the apprenticeship or traineeship.
-During this time, you should assess your apprentice or trainee's work ethic, reliability and potential to succeed in the chosen apprenticeship or traineeship.
+Each apprenticeship and traineeship has a probationary period which provides an opportunity for you and your apprentice or trainee to work together to assess their work ethic, reliability and potential to succeed in the chosen apprenticeship or traineeship.